jacobtomlinson/website/_posts/2014/2014-10-17-use-xbox-360-pad-with-yosemite.md

   - gaming
 ---

+> __Update:__ There is a newer version of this article, see [How to use an Xbox 360 controller with OS X El Capitan](/gaming/2016/02/24/use-xbox-360-pad-with-el-capitan/).

 ### Introduction

 Want to use an Xbox 360 controller to play games on Mac OS X 10.10 Yosemite?
 Here are